 “If you choose to send me a free gift it is on the understanding that I am under no obligation to feature it on my blog or social media platforms”.

-A great policy I’ve seen is the one by Hayley of London Beauty Queen (scroll to the bottom for her sample policy) if you wanted to check hers out.
+A great policy I’ve seen is the one by beauty blogger Hayley Hall if you wanted to check hers out.

 3. Get it in writing that they’ve read the policy